Trump's Next Immigration Move To Affect H-1B Visas; Require Tech Companies To Try To Hire Americans First: Bloomberg

 Yeah, that's what I came to say.
 This is like every other tale told by this idiot, full of sound and fury but signifying bullshit.

+That new worker would be allowed in at a lower wage and be beholden to that company.

+That has always been "required" but nobody actually cared to enforce it.
+Many companies got around it by "requiring" impossible qualifications (like 6 years experience with a 5 year old language) and then conveniently not minding later when they hire an H-1B who just happens to be cheap.

 Your hyperbole is showing.
-(Score:2)
+(Score:3)

 But easy on the hyperbole - we can't defeat the lying and maniacal fury of our White Nationalist POTUS by using their own techniques, any more than we can defend freedom by surrendering our freedom.
 I would recommend looking to the Reverend Doctor Martin Luther King Junior as an example of how we can win this fight.
 Let President Trump (nee: Drumpf) rely upon the Big Lie, screaming alternative facts at the top of his lung